At a Glance

 - Finding Help Resources

-The Navigation menu (to the left on a desktop view) contains a "workspace switcher" at the top that allows you to shift from one workspace or account to another.
-This Navigation menu also allows you to switch among tests, drafts, and highlight reels.
+The Navigation menu (to the left on a desktop view) contains a "workspace switcher" at the top, allowing you to shift from one workspace or account to another.
+This Navigation menu also allows you to switch between tests, drafts, and highlight reels.

 The benefits of the global search bar include:

 - Searching within a workspace for multiple content types and finding what you need in a single search.